The Art of Spying: Snooping on Espionage-Inspired Art

 Can You Hear Me?
 Mathias Jud and Christoph Wachter

-After Edward Snowden revealed that the NSA and British spy agency Government Communications Headquarters (GCHQ) were spying on citizens and snooping on phone calls, artists Mathias Jud and Christoph Wachter mounted antennas on the roof of the Swiss Embassy in Berlin's government district to set up an open network.
+After Edward Snowden revealed that the NSA and British spy agency GCHQ were spying on citizens and snooping on phone calls, artists Mathias Jud and Christoph Wachter mounted antennas on the roof of the Swiss Embassy in Berlin's government district to set up an open network.
 The duo then invited the world to send messages to eavesdropping US and UK spies so people could communicate their thoughts about the surveillance state we live in.
 In addition to giving the spies an earful, the artists were awarded a Golden Nica in the 2016 Prix Ars Electronica’s Interactive Art + category.

 Read mORE